Sorry, you need to enable JavaScript to visit this website.

 In addition to citrus fruit drinks, carbonated drinks have been linked to triggering acid reflux.

-Drinks that you may want to reduce to avoid acid reflux include:
+Drinks to avoid acid reflux include:

 • Beer and cider